ahmadsb86/Data-Structures-and-Algorithms/Golang/README.md

 # Usage

-To use this library in your Go projects, import the DSAlib module in your source file like so
+To use this library in your Go projects, import the DSAlib module in your source file.

 ```go
 import "https://github.com/ahmadsb86/Data-Structures-and-Algorithms/tree/Dev/Golang"